Build Well-architected Serverless Applications with AWS Lambda

 So let’s begin!

-6 Pillars of Well-Architected Framework
+6 Pillars of AWS Well-Architected Framework

 The AWS Well-Architected Framework is a collection of principles.
 They focus on six major aspects of an application that significantly impact businesses.